marina601/easy-cocktail-recipes/TESTING.md

    - The user will be given feedback with an alert displaying at the top of the page to thank them for rating the recipe.

 3. As a returning user, I want to learn more about the blog.
-   - The returning user can access the about page by clicking on the sticky navigation menu.
+   - The returning user can access the about page by clicking on the sticky navigation menu or call to action button at the bottom of the recipe page.
+   - At the bottom of the About page the user can see a call to action button to submit a contact form.
    - The user will presented with a short about section which tells them how and why the blog was created.
    - The user is presented with the images and names of the blog creators.

 4. As a returning user, I want to learn more about the blog creator and check out their social media accounts.
    - To learn more about the creators of the blog the user is able to click on the image or the name of the blog creators.